Keynote: Mr. Casey Gerald on "Purpose Is the New Bottom Line"

-The “Rising to the Challenge: Ideas to Help Build a Better Baltimore” poster and pitch competition will feature undergraduate and graduate student teams proposing innovative ideas and sustainable solutions that respond to a challenge the Baltimore community currently faces.
+The “Rising to the Challenge: Ideas to Help Build a Better Baltimore” poster and pitch competition will feature undergraduate and graduate students from any of Loyola's disciplines or majors proposing innovative ideas and sustainable solutions that respond to challenges the Baltimore community currently faces.

 Student proposals will respond to the challenge question: How might Loyola students apply their talents and education to create initiatives, ventures or products designed to benefit and contribute to Baltimore's growth?

 The goal of this event is to highlight how innovative thinking can lead to an idea that transforms communities and strengthens societies.